loganmarchione/loganmarchione.com/content/posts/2017/09/how-host-website/index.md

 - l.root-servers.net
 - m.root-servers.net

 These 13 servers are used by every other nameserver on the planet to start the DNS lookup process.
-As such, they are very important to the function of the internet and are sometimes the [target of attacks](https://en.wikipedia.org/wiki/Distributed_denial-of-service_attacks_on_root_nameservers).
+Therefore, they are very important to the function of the internet and are sometimes the [target of attacks](https://en.wikipedia.org/wiki/Distributed_denial-of-service_attacks_on_root_nameservers).

 It's important to note that [many types](https://en.wikipedia.org/wiki/List_of_DNS_record_types) of DNS records exist, but below are some of the most common: